-Some of these schools are just dedicated to reducing the impact of financial concerns on those who choose to attend their college, whether they come from in state or out of state.
-Delta State University charges the same tuition rate for all students regardless of residential status, stating that "These rates are established to increase financial equity, reduce the impact of financial considerations on educational policy, and increase uniformity across the university."
+Some of these schools are simply dedicated to reducing the impact of financial concerns on those who choose to attend their college, whether they're in state or out of state.
+For example, Delta State University charges the same tuition rate for all students regardless of their residential status, stating that, "These rates are established to increase financial equity, reduce the impact of financial considerations on educational policy and increase uniformity across the university."

 A Final Word: Remember, It's Not All About Cost

-Before you make a decision based on how expensive a school is, you should think about:
+Before you make a decision based on how expensive a school is, think about the following:

-- How big it is, and whether you think you'll prefer a large or small college environment
+- How big the school is and whether you think you'll prefer a large or small environment

-- Where it is in the country and whether it lines up with how far away from home you want to be
+- Where the school is located in the country and whether it lines up with how far away from home you want to be

-- Its program strengths and whether they align with your interests—what opportunities do you want to have available to you in college?
+- The school's program strengths and whether they align with your own interests—what opportunities do you want to have available to you in college?

-- The social scene—do you want to be at a party school or one that tends toward smaller gatherings?
-Are you interested in Greek life?
+- The social scene—do you want to be at a party school or one that caters toward smaller gatherings?
+Are you interested in Greek life at all?

-- Overall quality of academics based on admissions rate and student feedback
+- Overall quality of academics based on its admissions rate and student feedback

-- The environment - do prefer a large city or a small town?
+- The environment beyond the campus—do you prefer a large city or a small town?

-Once you've made up your mind about these factors, you can move on to comparing schools based on financial criteria.
-It's ok to compromise on some things, but you should make sure you know what's most important to you so you end up with the best possible college experience.
+Once you've made up your mind about these key factors, you can move on to comparing schools based on financial criteria.
+It's OK to compromise on some things, but be sure you know what's most important to you so you end up with the best possible college experience.

-If you're not sure where to start and need more specific advice, read my step-by-step guide to the college search process.
-You can also look at some of these websites to learn more information about schools that interest you.
+If you're not sure where to start and need more specific advice, read our step-by-step guide to the college search process.
+You can also look at some highly reviewed college search websites to learn more information about schools that interest you.

 Still not sure what you're looking for in a college?
-Read my articles on whether you should go to school close to home and whether you should go to a large or small college.
+Read our articles on whether you should go to a school close to home and whether you should attend a large or small college.

-Application fees are the first hurdle you'll have to overcome in terms of paying for college.
-Take a look at this list of colleges that don't charge application fees to see if you might be able to save some money in the application process.
+Application fees are the first hurdle you'll have to overcome when paying for college.
+Take a look at this list of colleges that don't charge any application fees to see whether you might be able to save some money in the application process.

 Many of the schools on this list have fairly small student bodies.
-Read this article to learn what you should expect from the small college environment and figure out whether it's the best choice for you.
+Read this article to learn what you should expect from a small college environment and to figure out whether it's really the best choice for you.